Long-Term Effects of Molly, Side Effects, and Addiction Treatment

-MDMA use may also lead to tolerance and physical dependence, common markers of addiction.
+MDMA use may also lead to tolerance and physical dependence—common markers of addiction.

-Someone with a growing tolerance to MDMA will need more and more to achieve the same level of effects.
+Someone with a growing tolerance to MDMA will need to take more and more of it to achieve the same level of effects.
 For example, a new user of ecstasy may take a single tablet, a semi-regular user may take several tablets, and a chronic user may take up to 25 tablets in a single session.
 Binge use or intense self-administration is sometimes referred to as “stacking” (taking many tablets at once) or “boosting” (taking dose after dose).
 Tolerance and binges are linked to higher rates of drug-related problems.9

-Chronic ecstasy use may also result in a physical dependence.
+Chronic ecstasy use may also result in physical dependence.
 Someone dependent on ecstasy could experience an uncomfortable withdrawal syndrome when not on the drug.
 Some MDMA users report withdrawal symptoms such as:2